 7. Get feedback when you have drafted your CV from someone who knows you in a professional setting.
 People often forget some of the best things they have delivered.
 Also ask someone to proof-read for you and flag any typos or errors you have missed.

-For more information including my guide on the best CV structure get my CV guide.
+For more information including my guide on the best CV structure, sign up to Positivity Bites and get your free CV Guide.

 If you would like some support with writing your CV ahead of an important application or interview, do get in touch.